AbstractUmbra/Hondana/README.md

 These are currently a WIP.

 ## Examples
-Please take a look at the [examples](../examples/) directory for working examples.
+Please take a look at the [examples](./examples/) directory for working examples.

 **NOTE**: More examples will follow as the library is developed.

 ### API caveats to note

 - There are no API endpoints for Artist.
-Currently, if you query a manga without the `"artist"` query includes then you will not receive artist data.
+It seems they are not differentiated from Author types except in name only.
 - The tags are locally cached since you **must** pass UUIDs to the api (and I do not think you're going to memorise those), there's a convenience method for updating the local cache as `Client.update_tags`
-  - I have added [an example](../examples/updating_local_tags.py) on how to do the above.
+  - I have added [an example](./examples/updating_local_tags.py) on how to do the above.